PSYC 4400 Self-Esteem and Positive Psychology (General Seminar) and 5860 (when applicable)

 8. Understanding the relationship between self-esteem and the field of positive psychology that is emerging today.

-Not so coincidentally, objectives 2-9 are tied to readings in the course.
+Not so coincidentally, objectives 2-8 are tied to chapter readings in the course.
 This arrangement makes it easier to develop a sense of where we are as we move through the topics and the course!

 By the end of this course you should be able to do the following: define self-esteem; recognize the kinds of research issues and problems that exist in this field; summarize several major important findings about self-esteem; describe the major theoretical approaches to understanding self-esteem, identify some practical techniques that can be used to enhance self-esteem, appreciates the field of positive psychology and, perhaps, find yourself better prepared for the modern distance educational technologies of the 21st century.
 In order to assess your progress toward these goals, the topics will be the subject of readings, investigations, and reflections that you turn in to me at a steady rate throughout the course.
 I will respond to them in ways that I feel are appropriate toward helping you reach the goals and objectives mentioned above, especially if I think you are having difficulties.

 The course is designed as a step-by-step learning experience.
 You can access the steps using the Course Schedule Page on Blackboard through your MyBGSU account.
 The first step is introductory involves simple exercises to make sure you have or learn all the computer skills necessary to complete the course.
 The next set of steps follow the book's chapters and additional readings.
 The steps include an online take-at-home exam.
 Most of the steps consists of three parts.
-Part A usually involves a reading assignment and one page reaction paper, Part B is a one page Internet activity called a "glyph" which I will teach you how to write.
+Part A usually involves a reading assignment and one page reaction paper, Part B is a one page Internet research activity called a "glyph" which I will teach you how to write.
 Part C concerns two discussion board postings.
-You can move through the course as quickly or as slowly as you want during the six weeks, providing you make the deadlines for all assignments and discussion boards.
-In other words, it is acceptable to hand things in early, but never late.
 Of course, I am "reachable" 24 hours per day via email and am always willing to set up an appointment with you to discuss something in person or by phone.